Types of SCALE-UP activities with examples:

 - Ponderables: These are short activities involving conceptual questions that students discuss and answer.
 Example ponderables

 - WebAssign activities: You can use WebAssign or another content management system to assign problems in class that help reinforce concepts introduced in tangibles and ponderables, and helps you quickly assess whether students are understanding the concepts.
 These are typically short assignments that ask questions directly related to a tangible or ponderable activity the students just did.
 You can keep students from completing assignments before class by putting a password on the assignment that you give them in class.
 Example ponderable with follow-up WebAssign activity (unit vectors)

 - Labs: In addition to short tangible experiments, students in SCALE-UP classes can also do longer experimental lab work that requires a formal report.
-Labs allow a focus not just on conceptual understanding but also on hypothesis generation, student design of data collection, and uncertainty considerations Example lab (impulse)
+Labs allow a focus not just on conceptual understanding but also on hypothesis generation, student design of data collection, and uncertainty considerations Example lab (capacitors)

 - Real World Problems: Problems like the University of Minnesota context-rich problems or the University of Maryland thinking problems are good ways to "give students challenging, realistic situations that are best analyzed by working in groups and following a problem-solving protocol" Example real world problems

 - 3-way activities: Each group at a table does a different type of activity on the same topic (useful for saving money/space on equipment - you only need one set of equipment for every 9 students, and while some students use equipment that takes up a lot of table space, other students can work on a laptop).
 Example 3-way activity (fancart)